How to make a ‘tube map’ cycle network

 You may want to add in shading to denote hilliness and other details.
 All of these things are in the original template.
 All you have to do is copy, paste and put them in place.
 Make sure you ‘send to back’ these sorts of details.

 You now have a tube map!
-Ask other cycle campaigners and local cyclists/families/etc for their views.
+Ask other cycle campaigners and local cyclists, families and other interested parties for their views.
 You may find it continues to evolve over time.

-Once it has reached a stage you are happy with, print out copies and hand them out, send them to Councillors, local businesses, etc, and ask them to support your campaign.
+Once it has reached a stage you are happy with, print out copies and hand them out, send them to councillors, local businesses and so on, and ask them to support your campaign.

 And don’t forget, if your council does upgrade the network and start turning the map blue, make sure you pat them on the back and change your map accordingly!